BryanShin27/replay_fix/README.md

 - [Reddit post by u/losteden](https://www.reddit.com/r/starcraft/comments/1bpa5j3/comment/lc4266a/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1)

 For those of you interested in the source code, you can look at `replay_fix.py`.

-**PLEASE NOTE: Offline Mode only works for versions of the game during which you owned paid game content.
-If you did not own paid game content during the version of the game which you are trying to recover, this workaround will likely fail for you.
-Moreover, I'm not a subject matter expert on manipulating game data, nor am I associated with people like Talv who might be.
-I have simply written a program to automate a manual process they have described.**

 This program is designed to work on Windows 10 / Windows 11 computers.
 If you are a Mac or Linux user, you may need to consult the above links for the manual workaround.